The Sire: UKC CH. 1FC Flying With Ducks

-Puppy Info : All puppies have been sold.
-Our next litter will be with Grand CH.
+Puppy Info : Our next litter will be with CH.
+1FC Flying With Ducks. & Grand CH.
 Providential’s Faith N’Co.
+Due in April 2020 Blues and possibility of Partis.

 N’Co. is a small breeder where all our puppies are raised in our house.
 Each puppy is given individual attention from the time they are born.
 They are introduced to the clippers and blow dryer, nails being done etc. They are lead trained and WELL on their way to being house broken.
 Each puppy has been to the vet and given a extensive health exam and have been given their first set of vaccines.
 Each puppy is temperament tested and put in several different situations to see their response.
 The Sire and dams to our litters have been Health checked.
 Either the sire or dam is a UKC CH or Grand CH. or have a performance title.
 The health testing goes beyond just a visit to the vet for the sire and dam.
 This includes DNA genetic testing and OFA on hips and eyes.
 We also do VGL testing.
 Here is a description written by Natalie Green Tessier on the subject.
 If you want to learn more on VGL you can also go to Betterbred.com * Many breeders naturally think of DNA testing as mutation related.
 We look at DNA, and we find the “bad” or faulty genes and then eliminate them, right?